alphagov/govuk-rfcs/rfc-063-naming-apps-gems-on-gov-uk.md

 - The name should be self-descriptive.
 No&nbsp;branding or puns (like Rummager, Needotron and Maslow)&nbsp;
 - Use&nbsp; **dashes** &nbsp;for the URL and GitHub repo
-- The name of the app should be the same on GitHub, Puppet and hostname

 **Publishing applications**